Child Support Basics

 Either parent may appeal the initial order directly to the Minnesota Court of Appeals.
 You may need an attorney.

-What if the custodial parent is on public assistance?
+Child Support and Public Assistance - What if the custodial parent is on public assistance? +

 If the custodial parent is on public assistance such as MFIP, Medical Assistance or Minnesota Care, or is getting a child care subsidy, the state is helping pay support to those children.
 Custodial parents who get public assistance must